csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - Identifies a small handful of decisive attention heads in this case
 - Amnesic Probing: Behavioral Explanation with Amnesic Counterfactuals ([elazar, ..., goldberg, 2021](https://arxiv.org/pdf/2006.00995.pdf)) - measure the importance of specific info within a model by introducing a causal intervention to erase that information, then observing the causal effects
 - TrustLLM ([sun...zhao, 2024](https://arxiv.org/abs/2401.05561)) - evaluation and benchmark of many aspects of trustworthiness ([github](https://github.com/HowieHwong/TrustLLM))
+- Deductive Closure Training of Language Models for Coherence, Accuracy, and Updatability ([aykurek...andreas, 2024](https://arxiv.org/abs/2401.08574)) - LMs generate additional text implied by documents, reason about the generated text, and finetune on the correct text
+  - LMs' reasoning capabilities during inference can be leveraged during training to improve their reliability

 # misc